 A conventional landscape, a villa in a park of willows, and a lake or river in the foreground.
 It could have been in Russia.
 And then she discovered the signature of the painter: Wassily Kandinsky, 1899.
 It was the first Kandinsky Alexandra saw.

-Her friend Katharina rose before Alexandra's eyes, and she knew intuitively why Nina was crying.
+Alexandra thought of her friend Katharina in Fiesole and guessed intuitively why Nina was crying.

-Nina tried to collect herself and confessed that Kandinsky had been her first lover two years ago, before he had deserted her, married a cousin of his, and eloped to Munich.
-She to wait fifteen years until he returned, driven by war and history back to his native land.
-Eventually the fifty-year-old Kandinsky married Nina.
-She became his last companion.
+Nina tried to collect herself and confessed that Kandinsky had been her first lover tfour years ago, before he had deserted her and eloped to Munich.
+She had to wait fifteen years until he returned, driven by war and history back to his native land.
+Eventually the fifty-year-old Kandinsky married her.
+Nina became his last companion.

 Just before New Year a long letter from Deda arrived full of ominous messages, lamentations, and misgivings.

 Uncle Ilia was in trouble again.
-The Russian viceroy had ordered him out of Georgia before the New Year of the century because the Russians expected a large demonstration for Georgian independence that night.
+The Russian viceroy had ordered him out of Georgia before the New Year, because the Russians expected a large demonstration for Georgian independence that night.
 He had been told to spend the season in one of the Russian resorts in the Crimea-where he could be better supervised and could cause no trouble.
 Ilia, of course, was indignant.
 A long article in his defense in Iveria had caused additional tension.
 It had cost Olga all her persuasion to take her upset husband to Sevastopol by boat.